Kolubara

-The Kolubara (Колубара, /sh/) is a 87 km long river in western Serbia; it is an eastern, right tributary to the Sava river.
+The Kolubara (Колубара, /sh/) is an 87 km long river in western Serbia; it is an eastern, right tributary to the Sava river.

 Due to the many long tributaries creating a branchy system within the river's drainage basin, the short Kolubara drains relatively large area of 3,639 km2.
 It is part of the larger Black Sea drainage.

 The river is not navigable, but its valley is very important for transportation.
 Here are located Belgrade-Valjevo road, parts of Belgrade-Šabac road, Ibarska magistrala (Highway of Ibar) and the Belgrade-Bar railway.

 The Kolubara was the site of one of the major battles on the Balkans in the World War I, the Battle of Kolubara in 1914.

 There is a game hunting ground "Kolubara" in the valley of the river, on the territory of the Lazarevac municipality.

 Watershed

 The Kolubara is formed by two small rivers, the Obnica and Jablanica.

 Obnica is the river in Western Serbia that springs at the foot of the mountain Medvednik.
 It flows eastward, through the villages of Suvodanje, Bobova, Majinović, Pričević and Zlatarić, and at the city of Valjevo meets the river Jablanica and forms Kolubara.
 The Obnica is 25 km long.

 Jablanica originates on the eastern slopes of the Jablanik mountain, just few kilometers away from Obnica.
 It curves around Parač mountain and next to the village of Balinović, before it meets Obnica in Valjevo.
 The Jablanica is 21.5 km long.

 This is also the beginning of the 90 km long region of the Kolubara valley, divided in two large parts, referred to as Upper (gornja) Kolubara and Lower (donja) Kolubara (around the Belgrade's suburb of Obrenovac).